AxonIQ/reference-guide/release-notes/rn-axon-framework/rn-af-major-releases.md

 ### _Enhancements_

-* Aggregate Polymorphism has been introduced, allowing for an aggregate hierarchy as would come natural from a domain model.
+* Aggregate Polymorphism has been introduced, allowing for an aggregate hierarchy to come naturally from a domain model.
   To set this up, the `AggregateConfigurer#withSubtypes(Class... aggregates)` method can be used.
   In a Spring environment, an aggregate class hierarchy will be detected automatically.
   For more details on this feature, read up on it [here](../../axon-framework/axon-framework-commands/modeling/aggregate-polymorphism.md).

-* An Axon application will now shutdown more gracefully then it used to in previous releases.
+* An Axon application will now shutdown more gracefully than it did in the previous releases.
   This is achieved by marking specific methods in Axon's infrastructure components as a `@StartHandler` or `@ShutdownHandler`.
   A 'phase' is required in those, specifying when the method should be executed.
   If you want to add your own lifecycle handlers, you can either register a component with the aforementioned annotations or register the methods directly through `Configurer#onInitialize`, `Configuration#onStart` and `Configuration#onShutdown`.